Maphist0/hdiov-ae/README.md

     2. Install driver on host and guest according to the guideline

 ## 1. Network Virtualization Experiments
+*Experiment (E1):* Network virtualization experiments with virtual machines.

+We create a virtual device (VDEV) of HD-IOV, start a virtual machine with the VDEV, and launch benchmarks inside the VM, which communicates with the client.

+*Experiment (E2):* Network virtualization scalability experiments.

+This experiment shares the same steps as experiment E1.
+Instead of launching one VM, this experiment creates all VDEVs that the physical device supports and launches all VMs simultaneously.
+The iperf tool is used, the packet size is fixed to 1470bytes in this experiment.

+*Experiment (E3):* Network virtualization experiments with containers.

+We create all VDEVs that the physical device supports and launches each container one-by-one.
+Each container uses one VDEV.
+We launch DPDK testpmd sample application in the container.
+The initialization time will print in the terminal.

-Figure 8-13 are accelerator virtualization results.
-The detailed setup guide can be found in [nic-exp.md](https://github.com/Maphist0/hdiov-ae/blob/main/nic-exp.md).
+These three experiments cover Figures 8-13 in the paper.
+Instructions for these three experiments can be found in [nic-exp.md](https://github.com/Maphist0/hdiov-ae/blob/main/nic-exp.md).

 ## 2. Accelerator Virtualization Experiments

-Figure 14, 15, and 16 are accelerator virtualization results.
+*Experiment (E4):* Accelerator virtualization experiments.

+We create VDEVs for Intel QAT devices, start a virtual machine with the VDEV, and launch benchmarks inside the VM.

+This experiment covers Figure 14-16 in the paper.
 The detailed setup guide can be found in [acc-exp.md](https://github.com/Maphist0/hdiov-ae/blob/main/acc-exp.md).

-##
+## 3. Reference
 ```
 @inproceedings{hdiov-eurosys24,
   author       = {Zongpu Zhang and